ssm/ssm-nifi/README.md

 * puppetlabs/java

+By default, NiFi 1.14.0 and later starts with a self-signed TLS certificate, listens on the `lo` interface only, and generates a random username and password for access.
+You will need to add nifi properties to override this.
-Follow the NiFi administration guide for configuration.
+Follow the NiFi administration guide for configuration, or see the example further down in this README.

 ## Usage